AgnesNM/OpenStack-Horizon/horizon_testing.md

 -- Verify that your actual code interacted correctly with the mocks -- Assert on the results of your actual function OpenStack Horizon doesn't use models, instead we access various services via API calls.
 We would access volumes via the cinder api, for example.
+I think we use patching when we want to mock something that we are importing from another part of the code,